HerrX2000/cwtools-vscode/docs/getting-started.md

 ## Install VS Code
 1. Download and install [VS Code](https://code.visualstudio.com/).
 VS Code is like Notepad++ but more powerful and almost as simple to use.
-2. Open your mod folder. *VS Code opens whole projects unlike NP++ which just opens files* insert image here
+2. Open your mod folder. *Hint: VS Code opens whole projects unlike NP++ which just opens files*

+-todo insert image here-

 ## Use the extension
 1. Install <a href="https://marketplace.visualstudio.com/items?itemName=tboby.cwtools-vscode" target="_blank">the extension</a>